The Succulent Plant Page goes to Families of Succulent Plants goes to

 Name: Greek argyros = silver + derma = skin

-This genus includes around 10 - 12 species, with many sub-species and synonyms, of short-stemmed clumping plants with pairs of highly succulent blue-green ovate to cylindrical leaves cleft in the middle.
+This genus includes 50 - 70 named species, many of which are probably sub-species and synonyms.
+At least 12 species names are accepted.
+Argyrogerma are short-stemmed clumping plants with pairs of highly succulent blue-green ovate to cylindrical leaves cleft in the middle.
 The daisy-like flowers produced from the cleft between the leaves may be white, yellow, or purple and colour variation is seen even within single populations.

 The genus is restricted to the Knersvlatke area in southern Namaqualand in the Western Cape Province, South Africa.
 Plants mostly grow in quartzite patches.
 They should be watered during the late Summer.